Font Designer

 The same part of the editor is also used to edit a set of characters selected in the top right list.
 You can then edit the common editable properties (left and right space) for all those characters at the same time.

-Working With Anti-Aliased Fonts
+Anti-Aliased Fonts

 By default, when characters are imported from a system font, each pixel is either fully opaque or fully transparent.
 Fully opaque pixels show as black squares in the character grid in the right-hand part of the character editor; fully transparent pixels show as white squares.